-2016, 2017 Acura RDX Prices: MSRP vs Dealer Invoice vs True Dealer Cost
+2022 Acura RDX Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new Acura RDX, price shop online first.
-Get up front prices before you walk into a dealership.
+To find the best possible price on a new Acura RDX, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost:

 - Example: Base Acura RDX invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.